 According to government reports, heating and powering buildings accounts for 40% of the total energy usage in the UK.
-By making the buildings more energy efficient and embracing smart technologies, household energy bills can be cut, the demand for energy will be reduced, and economic growth will be given a boost and carbon reduction target can also be met.
+By making the buildings more energy-efficient and embracing smart technologies, household energy bills can be cut, the demand for energy will be reduced, and economic growth will be given a boost and carbon reduction targets can also be met.
+Could taking a ‘fabric first’ approach help developers meet the Future Homes Standard?

 The introduction of the new standard is as a result of the Prime Minister’s Industrial Strategy Grand Challenge, which includes a mission to at least halve the energy use of new buildings by 2030, and adopt ‘world leading levels’ of energy efficiency in all new build homes by 2025.